-He taught part-time whilst continuing writing this series and after winning the Writers of the Future competition in 2002, he secured a publishes, DAW Books, who agreed to publish it in three installments.
+He taught part-time whilst continuing writing this series and after winning the Writers of the Future competition in 2002, he secured a publishes, DAW Books, who agreed to publish it in three instalments.

 The name of the Wind was published in 2007, won the Quill Award and made it onto the New York Times Bestseller list.
 The second book, The Wise Man’s Fear was published in 2011 and it reached Number 1 on the New York Times Hardback Fiction Best Seller List.
 The novella, “The slow regard of silent things”, was the most recent publication in the universe.

 There are many themes in The Kingkiller Chronicles and much is written about a great many subjects.
 There are two stories that run concurrently, one set in the present day for Kvothe and the other is his narration of his life’s story.
 It is an easy read with one central character, a linear progression from childhood into adulthood and a world that is well-sculpted but easy to imagine.

 It is also a series that contains a fictional Russian doll.
 The main plot is a story being told and within the story, there are other stories told and the nature of storytelling is discussed.
 It also stretches the other way and I almost felt at times that I wasn’t just being told a story, but also tested as to what I thought would make a good story.
 Sometimes I received what I wanted, but there was no satisfaction in it.
 Other times I felt frustrated that big deeds did not come with big rewards.